How to Bring Your Own Key to a FROST Signing Group

 Each evaluation must then be verified.
 Every signer has the full set of commitment polynomials, .
 Each polynomial commitment can be used to verify the evaluation given by its original sender.

 Let’s say we’re signer , and we received an evaluation from signer .
-This evaluations should be .
+This evaluation should be .
 We can verify it easily using to assert the following statement.

 If that holds, then we know the evaluation we received from signer is authentic, or at least consistent with their commitment polynomial.